 Division of Student Affairs > About > Diversity, Equity and Inclusion

-In light of recent events that have shown that systemic racism and other social injustices continue to pervade our society, we realize that much more needs to be done, with earnest and in a sustained manner, if we are to achieve social justice.
+In light of events that have shown that systemic racism and other social injustices continue to pervade our society, we realize that much more needs to be done, with earnest and in a sustained manner, if we are to achieve social justice.
 Change will require those who have been silent to stand and become a part of the solution.
 Action is required if we are truly going to be agents of change.

 The pain and grief of injustice in America is deep and real, for our faculty, staff and students.
 Because of this, social justice and inclusion is important to DePaul and the Division of Student Affairs.
 Our goal as a division is to create sustainable, systematic change that contributes to a socially just and inclusive community.
 It's important that all divisional staff actively engage to truly bring about change.